zaidh12/Pancake-chat-app/README.md

 # Pancake-chat-app

-UDP Chat Application - group and/or one-to-one communication Chat application is similar to MS Teams/Zoom/Vula chat feature.
+UDP Chat Application - group and/or one-to-one communication.
+Chat application is similar to MS Teams/Zoom/Vula chat feature.
+Note: GUI requires PySimpleGUI to run - should be automatically installed.

 - First run the server from the terminal